ReClassNET/ReClass.NET/README.md

   Valid operations are read ([..]), add (+), sub (-), mul (*) and div (/).
 Please note that all operations are integer calculations.

 ## Compiling
-If you want to compile ReClass.NET just fork the repository and open the ReClass.NET.sln file.
+If you want to compile ReClass.NET just fork the repository and open the ReClass.NET.sln file with Visual Studio 2017.
 Compile the project and copy the dependencies to the output folder.

 ## Videos